vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. In the **Open** dialog, navigate to the **Models** folder, select the **CheeseCaveInterface.json** and the **CheeseCaveDeviceInterface.json** files, and then click **Open**.

-    The two files will then be uploaded to ADT and the models added.
+    The two files will then be uploaded to Azure Digital Twins and the models added.
 Once complete, the **MODELS** explorer will update and list all three models.

 Now that the models are uploaded, Digital Twins can be created.